List of Presidents of the United States who did not seek re-election

-George Washington established the precedent of presidents only serving two terms, and then voluntarily relinquishing the office.
+George Washington established the precedent and tradition of U.S. presidents only serving two terms, and then voluntarily relinquishing the office.

-John Tyler was the first president to decline to seek reelection after serving a single term.
+John Tyler was the first U.S. President to decline to seek re-election after serving a single term in office.

 The president of the United States is the head of state and head of government of the United States, indirectly elected to a four-year term via the Electoral College.
-Since 1951 under the 22nd Amendment to the Constitution of the United States no person may serve more than two full terms as president (or one term if they have served over two years of a partial term).
-Prior to the term limit, all presidents (except Ulysses S. Grant and Theodore Roosevelt nonconsecutively, and Franklin D. Roosevelt consecutively) followed an informal two-term tradition set by George Washington and Thomas Jefferson.
-The following presidents were eligible for a second or third full term but chose not to run in the general election, although several sought to run in party primaries:
+Since 1951, under the 22nd Amendment to the Constitution of the United States, no person may serve more than two full terms as the U.S. president (or one term if they have served over two years of a partial term).
+Prior to the term limit, all U.S. presidents (except Ulysses S. Grant and Theodore Roosevelt nonconsecutively, and Franklin D. Roosevelt consecutively) followed an informal two-term tradition set by George Washington and Thomas Jefferson.

+The following U.S. presidents (listed below) were eligible for a second or third full term, but chose not to seek the presidency in the general election, although several sought to run as a candidate in party primaries.